MohtashimNiz/Student-Assistant/README.md

 # Student-Assistant
-The Student Assistant App is a personal task manager designed to help students stay organized.
+The Student Assistant is a personal task manager designed to help students stay organized.
 It allows users to add tasks through a chat-style interface and automatically schedules reminders using system notifications.